superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 to_line: 171
 ```

 The users cannot SMS each other.
-To enable this functionality you need to setup [Private SMS communication](/tutorials/private-sms-communication).
+To enable this functionality you need to setup [Private SMS communication](/use-cases/private-sms-communication).

-In this tutorial each user has received the virtual number in an SMS.
+In this use case each user has received the virtual number in an SMS.
 In other systems this could be supplied using email, in-app notifications, or a predefined number.

 ## Handle inbound calls